lf-/gankra.github.io/blah/initialize-me-maybe/index.md

 So although mem::uninitialized *can* possibly be used correctly, for some types it's *impossible* to use correctly.
 As such, we're tossing it in the trash.
 It's a bad design.
 You should use its replacement, [MaybeUninit][].

+To be absolutely clear, it's not obvious to [the Unsafe Code Guidelines team][unsafe-code-guidelines] that mem::uninitialized is usable even for always-valid types like u32.
+It's just *more obviously* unusable for types like bool.
+So even if you're very confident you won't run into those types, you should still use [MaybeUninit][] just to be safe.